How To Make More Effective Collection Calls

 Keep in mind that writing off the debt requires documentation.
 Keep a file for each uncollectible receivable that includes the invoice in question, any documentation you’ve collected, and a record of all your collection attempts, including notes about phone calls.

-How to streamline collections with accounts receivable automation software
+How to streamline collection calls with accounts receivable automation software

-If planning for and conducting collections calls seems like a task you’d rather avoid, you’re hardly alone.
+If planning for and conducting collection calls seems like a task you’d rather avoid, you’re hardly alone.

 Many companies choose to send their delinquent accounts to collections agencies that take care of this work for them.
 But others have found a more streamlined solution: AR automation.